keboola/component-orchestration-trigger-queue-v2/component_config/component_long_description.md

-Trigger to start a Keboola Orchestration
+This application allows you to run orchestrations V2 across different Keboola Connection projects.